Dear Dumb Diary

 Dear Dumb Diary is a series of children's novels by Jim Benton.
 Each book is written in the first person view of a middle school girl named Jamie Kelly.
 The series is published by Scholastic in English and Random House in Korean.
 Film rights to the series have been optioned by the Gotham Group.

-The series follows the adventures of Jamie Kelly at Mackerel Middle School.
+The series follows the adventures and awkward incidents of Jamie Kelly at Mackerel Middle School with her friends Isabella and Angeline.
+Her family life and school life are heavily intertwined, with her Aunt Carol joining the school staff and marrying the assistant principal, thus making most of the school staff family friends.